oracle-livelabs/pts/ai-vector-search-apex-adb/setup/setup.md

 1. Log in to the Oracle Cloud Infrastructure console as an administrator.
 2. Click the hamburger icon (≡), select Object Storage, and click Object Storage.
-3. Ensure the PROD compartment is selected.
+3. Ensure the proper compartment is selected.
 ![alt text](images/createbucket.png)
 4. Click Create Bucket and provide the following information in the corresponding fields:
     * **Bucket Name**: Enter `apex_file_storage`, for example.